gjbex/training-material/Fortran/OOProgramming/README.md

    any leaf.
 4. `avg_path_test.f90`: creates a given number of trees, and computes the average node count and leaf distance.
+5. `id_node_mod.f90`: class dervied from `node_type` that adds an ID atribute to nodes.
+Upon calling `new` it is automatically incremented.
+   A getter is available, but no setter so that the ID can not be modified.
+   An apropriate implementation of the `show` method is added.
+6. `id_tree_test.f90`: creates a random tree, prints it to the screen, computes the number of nodes, and the longest distance from root to any leaf.
+This program uses `id_node_type` rather tha `node_type`.

 How to build?
 -------------